shcallaway/semantic-cache-chatbot/README.md

 python -m pytest tests/test_cache_manager.py -v
 ```

-Note: The tests use mocking extensively, so no API keys or Pinecone setup is required to run them.
+Note: The tests use mocking extensively, so no API keys or vector store setup is required to run them.

-### 4. Pinecone Setup
+### 4. Vector Store Setup

+#### Option 1: Pinecone

 1. Create a Pinecone account at [pinecone.io](https://www.pinecone.io)
 2. Create a new project in Pinecone